 Why fall sick if you can prevent it?
 The influenza vaccination will protect you against the four most prevalent flu strains.
 You’ll also be helping to protect the most at risk members of our community like the ill, pregnant and elderly – the more people who are vaccinated the less the illness can spread.

 Our staff also offer a safe and friendly environment to access childhood vaccinations and ensure that your families schedule is always up-to-date with current recommendations.

 Please phone the practice to book all Immunisation and Vaccination appointments

 Which patients are currently provided with a free annual flu vaccine?

-• People six months of age and over with medical conditions which place them at risk of serious complications of influenza;
+People 6 months and older with medical conditions that put them at risk of severe flu;

 In WA, what is the recommendation for the flu vaccine in young children?